dhruvparmar2310/React/README.md

 ## What is State?

 React component as a built-in `state` object.
 The `state` object is where you store property values that belongs to the component.
 When the `state` object changes, the component re-renders. `state` is managed within the components. `state` can be changed but `props` cannot be changed because `props` is immutable.

+Rules for `setState()` method:
-Always use the `setState()` method, never try to modify the `state` directly.
+- Always use the `setState()` method, never try to modify the `state` directly.
+- Sometimes code has to be updated after the state has been updated?
+So place that code in the callback function which is nothing but the second parameter of `setState()` method.

 Create one class constructor, add the below code in class component.
 ```javascript